karymmetwally/blog/nutrition/health.md

 Later, referring to the decades of hostility of the medical establishment to vitamin E, Dr. Shute said “...an obstetrician was unduly hardy and audacious to try it.”
 The spectrum of vitamin E’s protective effects (like those of aspirin) has been consistently misrepresented in the medical literature.

+### Protect the heart

 Abruptio placentae (premature detachment of the placenta) has often been blamed on the use of vitamin E, because of vitamin E’s reputation for preventing abnormal clotting, though the evidence tends to suggest instead that vitamin E (like aspirin) reduces the risk of pregnancy-related hemorrhaging.

 However, if large amounts of cortisone are produced for a long time, the toxic effects of the hormone begin to appear.

 According to Meerson, heart attacks are provoked and aggravated by the cortisone produced during stress.
 (Meerson and his colleagues have demonstrated that the progress of a heart attack can be halted by a treatment including natural substances such as vitamin E and magnesium.)

 Hydroxynonenal.
 The quantity of PUFA in the tissues strongly determines the susceptibility of the tissue to injury by radiation and other stresses.
 But a diet rich in PUFA will produce brain damage even without exceptional stressors, when there aren’t enough antioxidants, such as vitamin E and selenium, in the diet.